Insects are invaluable to us humans.

 We must therefore work for reduced and more conscious insect control and create insect-friendly habitats.

 INSECT RESPECT® means taking the question of the value of insects seriously and acting accordingly.
 We are the world’s first quality mark for ecologically balanced control.
-On products, the quality mark guarantees that an insect-friendly habitat has been created to promote biodiversity.
+On products, the quality mark guarantees that a compensation area has been created to promote biodiversity.

 More respect for insects!